Mount Vernon Belvedere Improvement Association

 Section 1: Authority

-“Robert’s Rules of Order” (revised 8th edition, 1990) shall be observed at all meetings, except when they conflict with these By-laws, in which case the By-laws shall govern.
+“Robert’s Rules of Order” (revised 11th edition, 2011) shall be observed at all meetings, except when they conflict with these bylaws, in which case the Bylaws shall govern.

 Section 2: Repealer